awslabs/damo/USAGE.md

 `damo args`
 -----------

-Note: This is an experimental feature at the moment.
-Some changes could be made, or the support can be dropped in future.

 `damo args` helps building complex command line arguments.
 Currently supports generating DAMON parameters in json and yaml format.
 This command aims to succeed `damo fmt_json` in future.
 For example: